 - Title IX Coordinators

-Upon the report’s release, SWE Executive Director and CEO Karen Horting stated, “The 50th Anniversary of Title IX provides an excellent opportunity to celebrate hard-won gains.
+Upon the report’s release, the Society of Women Engineers (SWE) Executive Director and CEO Karen Horting stated, “The 50th Anniversary of Title IX provides an excellent opportunity to celebrate hard-won gains.
 But for women in STEM, there is still much to do.
 Our recent 20-year review of STEM research revealed that women still face enormous barriers to achievement, success, and equity in school and career.
 This occasion calls for a recommitment to establish a safe and equitable culture in STEM education and the workplace that allows everyone to contribute and succeed.”

 SWE Associate Director of Research, Roberta Rincon, Ph.D., worked with Mimi Lufkin, CEO emerita at the National Alliance for Partnerships in Equity (NAPE), to coauthor the issue brief on STEM & CTE.
 They note that while Title IX has helped increase access to STEM and CTE courses and activities for girls and women, accountability is inconsistent when it comes to handling sexual harassment and discrimination complaints.
 Students and educators are also often unaware of their rights under Title IX.
 Restoring and strengthening Title IX protections, which were weakened under the Trump administration, may help us in our efforts to close the gender gap in STEM and CTE.